-A Guide to addiction treatment
+A Guide to Addiction Treatment & Rehab

 A rehabilitation or recovery programme is developed for those struggling with an addiction or substance dependence.
 Both inpatient and outpatient programmes involve detox, access to therapy, and essential support services.
 To better understand what to expect from a rehab programme, we look at addiction and the options for rehab as part of a recovery plan.